Org Babel API

 gets

-defined as ASSIGN
+defined as VALUE

 within the block environment.